 Examples of Reactive Hazardous Waste

-Toxic wastes are materials that can be harmful or deadly if consumed or absorbed into the skin.
-Some toxic wastes can cause severe eye or skin irritation, respiratory issues, and even environmental contamination if not disposed of properly, which can impact the local ecosystem and watershed.
+Toxic wastes can be harmful — even deadly — if consumed or absorbed into the skin.
+Some toxic wastes can cause severe eye or skin irritation, respiratory issues and environmental contamination if not disposed of properly, which can impact the local ecosystem and watershed.